CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 * How do you keep up to date with new tools & technologies?
 * What other certificates or qualifications would benefit you?
 * How do you balance time between learning and work priorities?
+* How has your learning benefited you and your team?

 ### Peer review
 Pass Criteria: